 - 1/2 cup plain whole milk yogurt, chilled

-- Pinch of ground cardamon, or to taste (optional)
+- Pinch of ground cardamom, or to taste, don’t over do it (optional)

 - Splash of milk or water (optional)